alexdesaint/alexdesaint.github.io/content/_index.md

 title: "Curriculum Vitae"
 type: "resume"
 name: Alexandre de Saint Blanquat
-accroche: Senior Developer for a high-frequency Market Maker in Amsterdam.
+accroche: Senior Developer / Pricing Team Lead at a High-Frequency Market Maker (Amsterdam)
 intro: >-
-  Lead developer in a derivatives trading company with 4+ years of experience designing and delivering **low-latency pricing and trading systems**.
+  Senior developer and team lead in a derivatives trading company with 4+ years of experience designing and delivering **low-latency pricing and trading systems**.
 Strong expertise in **C++17**, **Rust**, and market data–driven architectures.
 Proven track record leading teams, modernizing legacy pricing models, and delivering scalable real-time and historical pricing platforms.
-Comfortable operating at the intersection of technology, quantitative models, and trading stakeholders.
+Operating at the intersection of technology, quantitative models, and trading stakeholders.
 experience:
 - name: Pricing Team Lead / Senior Developer
   place:
   location: "**All Options International**, Amsterdam, The Netherlands"
   text:
   - All Options is a derivatives trading company specialized in options market making.
 I work within the core technology department responsible for pricing, market data, and trading infrastructure.
-  - "**Pricing Platform Modernization (2025–Present):**"
-  - "Designed and implemented a real-time pricing framework based on Vola Dynamics, used for single-stock and index options across European and US markets."
-  - "Led the successful decommissioning of the legacy pricing model."
-  - "Introduced Rust into the pricing ecosystem, defining best practices and using it for performance-critical and safety-sensitive components."
   - "**Market Data & Historical Systems (2025–Present):**"
   - "Currently leading the introduction of a historical pricing and market data platform to support research, calibration, and trading analysis."
   - "Designed a horizontally scalable, sharded architecture using ScyllaDB to handle large volumes of historical market data."
   - "Established data models and access patterns optimized for both real-time pricing and offline analytics."
-  - "**Leadership & Strategy (2023–2024):**"
+  - "**Leadership & Strategy (2023–Present):**"
-  - "Built and led the **Pricing Team** (4 developers), responsible for the design, delivery, and long-term ownership of the company’s pricing applications."
+  - "Built and led the Pricing Team (4+ developers), responsible for the design, delivery, and long-term ownership of the company’s pricing applications."
-  - "Acted as technical lead and main point of contact for trading and quantitative stakeholders, ensuring alignment between pricing models and production constraints."
+  - "Acted as manager, technical lead, and main point of contact for trading and quantitative stakeholders, ensuring alignment between pricing models and production constraints."
-  - "Promoted to Senior Developer (2025) with responsibility for technical guidance, code quality, and delivery reliability across the pricing stack."
+  - "**Pricing Platform Modernization (2022–Present):**"
+  - "Design and maintain a real-time pricing framework based on Vola Dynamics, used for single-stock and index options across European and US markets.
+Successful decommissioning of the legacy pricing model."
+  - "Introduced Rust into the pricing ecosystem, defining best practices and using it for performance-critical and safety-sensitive components."
   left:
   - Now
   - Mar 2021